Your browser is out-of-date!

 Skip to main content Skip to page navigation

-Social costs measures the total cost of road crashes to the nation, including loss of life and life quality, loss of productivity, medical, legal, court and vehicle damage costs.
-Injury costs are classified into fatal, serious and minor injuries as reported by crash investigators.
+Social costs measure the total cost of road crashes to the nation, including loss of life and life quality, loss of productivity, medical, legal, court and vehicle damage costs.
+Injury costs are classified into fatal, serious, and minor injuries as reported by crash investigators.
+Ministry of Transport updates the social cost of road crashes and injuries annually to allow comparison of the costs and benefits of any road safety actions in current dollars.

 • any inflationary effects that affect different cost components